techb2bnew/JDP-BACKEND-NEW/timer_api_examples.md

 1. All timestamps should be in ISO 8601 format (e.g., `2024-01-15T09:00:00Z`)
 2. `work_activity` should be a positive integer (1, 2, 3, etc.)
 3. `total_work_time` should be in HH:MM:SS format
-4. `pause_timer` can include both reason and additional notes
+4. `pause_timer` is now an array of objects with `title` and `duration`
+5. Each pause object must have both `title` (string) and `duration` (HH:MM:SS format)
+6. You can send a single object or an array of objects for `pause_timer`
+7. New pause reasons are appended to the existing array
-5. You can update multiple fields in a single API call
+8. You can update multiple fields in a single API call
-6. At least one field must be provided in each request
+9. At least one field must be provided in each request